Military Records Fraud Fact Sheet

 When can the NARA OIG help with military records fraud?

 We can only help when NARA’s records have been wrongfully used.
 The National Personnel Record Center (NPRC) holds our veterans’ military records and is one of NARA’s largest operations.
 For our office to have jurisdiction, there must be some wrongful use or alteration of veterans’ records from NARA’s holdings.
 We can investigate when someone alters military records from NARA or somehow misuses these records.
 For example, if someone gets their DD-214 from NARA and changes the dates or something else, we can investigate that.

 Are there times the OIG can’t help with military records fraud?

-Again, we can only help when NARA’s records have wrongfully used.
+Again, we can only help when NARA’s records have been wrongfully used.
 If records from NARA have not been used, we do not have any jurisdiction.
-For example, we do not investigate claims someone is lying about military service in order to brag, impress someone, or to fool a potential boyfriend or girlfriend.
+For example, we do not investigate claims someone is lying about military service to brag, impress someone, or fool a potential boyfriend or girlfriend.

 Isn’t it always a crime to lie about military service?

 In general, no. While it may be morally reprehensible, it is usually not a crime.
 However, the Stolen Valor Act of 2013 (https://www.congress.gov/bill/113th-congress/house-bill/258) makes it a crime for someone to claim they received certain medals to obtain money, property, or some other tangible benefit.
 The law only bars false claims about certain military awards, including the Purple Heart, Bronze Star, and a few others; and ONLY when someone makes a false claim about them to gain money or some tangible benefit from a crime.
 Someone falsely claiming military service to brag or impress others is not a crime.
 However, our office can investigate other crimes as long as it involves forging, altering, or misusing records from NARA in some way.

 Where can I get real information on someone's military record?